celinesoeiro/celinesoeiro/README.md

 ### Bio

 - :telescope: I'm working at [Visitor Reach](https://github.com/Visitor-Reach)
-- :eyes: I'm creating an application that involves books and self-growth
+- :eyes: I'm working on a project that involves books and self-growth
 - 📚 I’m currently learning clean architecture, UX/UI design and copy
 - 💻 I use in a daily basis: `.tsx`, `.ts`, `.css`
 - 🖱️ I frequently use: `.html`, `.js`, `.py`